jraab/tutorials/rna_seq_pipeline.md

 **STEP 10: Count the number of reads per gene.**  This will be done with `htseq-count`.
 (See http://www-huber.embl.de/users/anders/HTSeq/doc/count.html for more details.)
 The version of `htseq-count` on Kure is old, and does not read "BAM" files directly (the new version does).
 To use the old version, you first have to translate the BAM file into SAM format.
 Here's how to do it..

-First, load in the two modules you need (Note, `htseq-count` is a program written in “python”, and we are going to use a helper program, `samtools`, to get the aligned reads into `htseq-count`).
+First, load in the two modules you need (Note, `htseq-count` is a program written in "python", and we are going to use a helper program, `samtools`, to get the aligned reads into `htseq-count`).

     module load python
     module load samtools

 Now we are going to use `samtools` and `htseq-count`, connected with a pipe, `|`, to count the reads that map to genes.
 In unix, the pipe, `|`, takes the output of one program and redirects it to be used as the input of another program.
-In this case, it takes the output from `samtools view`, which decompresses the aligned reads and it “pipes” it into `htseq-count` to count the reads.
+In this case, it takes the output from `samtools view`, which decompresses the aligned reads and it "pipes" it into `htseq-count` to count the reads.
 Lastly, the output from `htseq-count` is dumped into `rna_seq_wt_results/wt_counts.txt`.
 This is done using the file redirection character `>`.

     bsub -n 1 -J count -o count_stdout.txt -e count_stderr.txt "samtools view rna_seq_wt_results/accepted_hits.bam | htseq-count --stranded=reverse -m intersection-nonempty - /proj/seq/data/MM9_UCSC/Annotation/Genes/genes.gtf > rna_seq_wt_results/wt_counts.txt"

 Hey!!!
-We’ve put the output of a lot of programs so far into files and we haven’t used the `>` thingy yet!
+We've put the output of a lot of programs so far into files and we haven't used the `>` thingy yet!
 Well, some programs will accept an output file name as an input (so the program knows the name of the file you want to name the output).
 This is what we have done before.
-Here, htseq-count doesn’t accept an output filename as input.
-It wasn’t coded that way (some people code things this way, some folks don’t).
+Here, htseq-count doesn't accept an output filename as input.
+It wasn't coded that way (some people code things this way, some folks don't).
 So you have to use `>` to do the job.

 For the ko file, just replace `rna_seq_wt` with `rna_seq_ko`